Saturday, March 24, 2007

 The Alzheimer’s Breakthrough Act of 2007 doubles funding for Alzheimer’s research at the National Institutes of Health (NIH), giving researchers the resources they need to make breakthroughs that are on the horizon in diagnosis, prevention and intervention.

 The Family Assistance Act of 2007 creates a $3,000 tax credit for families caring for a loved one with a chronic condition like Alzheimer’s to help them pay for prescription drugs, home health care and special day care.
-"I’m on the side of people with Alzheimer’s and the families who love and care for them.

 Research that is going on right now is the master key that will one day open doors to finding a cure for Alzheimer’s," said Senator Mikulski.
 "Ninety-five percent of what we know about Alzheimer’s disease, we’ve learned in the past 15 years.
 We must stay the course and continue the investment.
 We need to do more and we need to do better."